Angel1612/fylux.github.io/_posts/2017-03-16-Sieve-Of-Atkin.md

 We know that all the numbers with the previous form are primes candidates.
 Each one will be prime if it satisfies some rules which are based on binary quadratic forms.
 The sieve uses 3 algorithms (named 3.1, 3.2, and 3.3) depending on the module of the *s* used to generate the number.

 There are three cases depending on the form of *s*.
-The number can prime if the equation associated with its form has an odd number of solutions:
+The number can be prime if the equation associated with its form has an odd number of solutions:

  - $$s \in 1+4Z$$ Which means that $$s \hspace{2mm} mod \hspace{2mm} 4 = 1$$.
 It will be prime if the equation $$4x^2+y^2=n$$ has an odd number of solutions $$(x,y)$$ with $$x,y > 0$$.
  - $$s \in 1+6Z$$ Which means that  $$s \hspace{2mm} mod \hspace{2mm} 6 = 1$$.
 It will be prime if the equation $$3x^2+y^2=n$$ has an odd number of solutions $$(x,y)$$ with $$x,y > 0$$.
  - $$s \in 11+12Z$$ Which means that  $$s \hspace{2mm} mod \hspace{2mm} 12 = 11$$.
 It will be prime if the equation $$3x^2-y^2=n$$ has an odd number of solutions $$(x,y)$$ with $$x > y > 0$$.

 For example, the number 67 (60+7):<br/>
->s=7 so it has the form 1+6Z.
+>s=7 so it has the form 1 + 6Z.
 The corresponding equation is  $$3x^2+y^2=n$$.
 >The solutions that can be found are:
 >x=1 y=8.
 So there are an odd number of solutions.
 Therefore 67 is still a prime candidate.